shakil-anwar/msp430-learning/msp430f2232 I2C/README.md

   }
 }
 ```
 Then STOP condition is sent.
-Data is receieved in  RxData variable(decaleded in globally).
+Data is receieved in  RxData variable(decaleded in globally)